 Flashing can fail in a number of ways.
 Overtime thermal movement pulls the lead flashing away from the brickwork.
 This causes stress on the pointing which connect the brickwork to the wall.
 Once this mortar gives way there is the chance for water ingress.
 Note this would be a problem on any flat roofing system and is not exclusively a problem encountered with mastic asphalt roofing.
 Another common problem which occurs with lead flashing is the where the lead flashing meets the asphalt.
 As the sun shines on the lead it conducts the heat.

 Not only does the lead becomes extremely hot and malleable, the asphalt is also becoming extremely hot which can lead to slumping.
 The solution to this is to apply solar reflective paint to both the lead flashing and the asphalt covered by the lead flashing.
 This will not remove the problem but it will vastly reduce it.

 There are very few circumstances in which an asphalt roof would have to be replaced.
 In nearly all cases asphalt roof repair is the very best option to take.
-Once of the rare occasions where an asphalt roof replacement would be necessary is when there are no core vents in place and the water in the screen is being forced downwards into the property or causing the asphalt to breakdown.
+One of the rare occasions where an asphalt roof replacement would be necessary is when there are no core vents in place and the water in the screed is being forced downwards into the property or causing the asphalt to breakdown.